Offset vs Redraw - It isn't complicated

 Considerations:

-Redraw facilities may have limits on how often and how much you can redraw.
+There may be limits on how often and how much you can redraw.

 Example: